cs411-alawini/sp25-cs411-team091-jjdc/doc/Advanced Database Programs.md

         WHERE RecipeID IN (
             SELECT RecipeID
             FROM MealPlanRecipes
-            WHERE MealPlanID = p_MealPlanID
+            WHERE MealPlanID = nextMealPlanID
         )
         GROUP BY RecipeID
     ) AS IngredientCounts;

     -- Condition to check if the meal plan exceeds a limit (e.g., 5 meal plans per day) SELECT COUNT(MealPlanID) INTO mealplan_count
-    FROM MealPlan
+    FROM MealPlan NATURAL JOIN NutritionLog
     WHERE UserID = p_UserID AND DATE(Time) = CURRENT_DATE() AND Public = 1;

     IF mealplan_count > 5 THEN